RRHelpSquad/Helpdesk/Running-the-Game-in-Safe-Mode.md

-Try and see running the game in safe mode will fix you issue:
+Try and see if running the game in safe mode will fix your issue:

 **1. Go to Steam**